Large deviations for invariant measures of multivalued stochastic differential equations with jumps: Introduction

-The theory of large deviations principles (LDPs for short), developed in the 1960s by Freidlin, Wentzell and others, characterizes the asymptotic decay rate of rare probabilities (\cite{q1, rxz, rwz}).
-And the uniform LDPs is crucial for determining exit times and exit places (\cite{dz, fw}).
-Moreover, there are many uniform LDP results about stochastic partial differential equations (\cite{km, ms1, sbd, ss, wang1, wang2}).
-For Eq.(\ref{msdej1}), if $A=0$, Bao and Yuan \cite{by} proved the Freidlin-Wentzell uniform LDP for neutral functional SDEs with jumps.
-If $A=0$ and the state space is infinite dimensional, Maroulas \cite{Mar} obtained the Freidlin-Wentzell uniform LDP for Eq.(\ref{msdej1}).
-If $A\neq0$ and the state space is finite dimensional, Wu \cite{jw} required that $b, \s, f$ are bounded and $f$ implicitly depends on $u$, and established the Freidlin-Wentzell uniform LDP for Eq.(\ref{msdej1}).
-However, these restrictions exclude some important equations.
-Therefore, in this paper, our first aim is to remove some restriction in \cite{jw} and prove the Freidlin-Wentzell uniform LDP and the Dembo-Zeitouni uniform LDP for Eq.(\ref{msdej1}).
-Our result can cover \cite[Theorem 3.1]{jw} and \cite[Theorem 2.2]{by} partly.
+The theory of large deviation principles (LDPs), developed in the 1960s by Freidlin, Wentzell, and others, characterizes the asymptotic decay rates of probabilities of rare events (\cite{q1, rxz, rwz}).
+Uniform LDPs, in particular, are instrumental in determining the exit times and locations of stochastic processes from given domains (\cite{dz, fw}).
+A substantial body of research has established uniform LDP results for SDEs (\cite{by, jwzz, Mar, ms, wy, jw}) and stochastic partial differential equations (SPDEs) (\cite{bdv1, cm, cr2, eg, km, zq, ms1, sbd, ss, wang1, wang2}).
+We now highlight several results closely related to our work.
+Bao and Yuan \cite{by} established the Freidlin-Wentzell uniform LDP for neutral functional SDEs with jumps.
+In infinite-dimensional settings, Maroulas \cite{Mar} obtained a Freidlin-Wentzell uniform LDP for Eq.(\ref{msdej1}) involving only the coefficient $f$.
+Furthermore, Wu \cite{jw} assumed that the coefficients $b$, $\sigma$, and $f$ are bounded and that $f$ depends implicitly on $u$, under which conditions the uniform Laplace principle was derived for Eq.(\ref{msdej1}) with operators $A$ and $f$.
+However, these assumptions exclude several important classes of equations.
+Therefore, the first objectives of this paper is to relax certain restrictions imposed in \cite{jw} and establish the Freidlin-Wentzell uniform LDP for Eq.(\ref{msdej1}) under more general conditions.